Wigtown: Early history

 Andrew Symson, a 17th-century minister, suggested the first settlement would have stood on low-lying sands between the present-day Wigtown and Creetown.
 Wigtown had two ports (gates) which may have been closed at night to form a large cattle enclosure.
 These were East Port, opposite a site later occupied by the British Linen Bank, and the West Port, which stood opposite the mouth of the High Vennel.

 Blackfriars, the Dominican friary, was founded at "Friarland" north of the mouth of the Bladnoch, south-east of the town of Wigtown, by Devorgilla in around 1267.

 Wigtown Castle was in existence by 1291, on flat land down by the River Bladnoch, (outlines clearly seen on an aerial view), whilst the town and church were on a hill, "an inversion of the usual arrangements".
 Nothing remains of the castle, although a strong natural site and indication of a large enclosed and defended area seems to point to a castle of the Edwardian type (Edward I) dating from the end of the 13th century.
 The site of the castle was excavated after a fashion about 1830, by a Captain Robert M’Kerlie and a team of volunteers.
 The outlines of a building were clearly traced on that occasion and a ditch, which had been broad, was distinctly seen on the north where there was also a semi-circular ridge of considerable elevation said to be the remains of the castle's outer wall.
 A few years later, a reporter in the New Statistical Account wrote that a fosse was quite discernible, although "the foundations of the walls cannot now be traced".
 Mortar and "other remains indicative of an ancient building" were still to be observed.

 The town developed as port and became a royal burgh in 1292.
+Medieval Wigtown was built on a rectangular pattern with burgage plots around the present day Square (Main Street) and later, the West Port.

 The royal burgh was granted to Sir Malcolm Fleming by David II in 1341.
-In 1372 Wigtown was purchased by Archibald the Grim Lord of Galloway.
+In 1372 Wigtown was acquired by Archibald the Grim Lord of Galloway.
 When he later became Earl of Douglas in 1384, it became attached to that earldom.
 It was restored to its former tenure as a royal burgh as a result of the forfeiture of the Douglases in 1455.
-Its status was formally recognised be a royal charter in 1457.
+Its status was formally recognised by a royal charter in 1457.